Reporting Central Application Setup

 An EUAC is responsible for managing FedLine and Reporting Central electronic access.
 EUACs have the authority to designate individuals (Subscribers) who will submit reports via FedLine Web Solution, and who are critical to the Reporting Central application setup process.

-NOTE: Regarding Step 2 and Step 3, if you plan to set up any EUACs and Subscribers who are located outside of the United States or its territories, please contact the Customer Contact Center for more information on this process.
+NOTE: Regarding Step 2 and Step 3, if you plan to set up any EUACs and Subscribers who are located outside of the United States or its territories, please contact the Support Center for more information on this process.

 Step 3: Set Up New or Make Changes to Existing FedLine Subscribers — Organizations with authorized individuals and EUACs established, but without FedLine Subscribers established, should begin here.
 EUACs should also review existing Subscribers and request changes, if needed.